-The Tornado and Huracán ("Tornado") properties are located approximately 85 kilometers southeast of the town of Perito Moreno and 250 kilometers west of the city of Pico Truncado, which is the main population center that serves the oil industry in the region.
+The Tornado and Huracán ("Tornado") properties are located approximately 85 kilometers southeast of the town of Perito Moreno and 250 kilometers west of the city of Pico Truncado.
 Tornado is located in a prospective area in the northwestern portion of the Deseado Massif.
-The area lies within cluster of epithermal, low sulfidation, volcanic-hosted gold and silver deposits, including the San Jose (Hochschild-McEwen) and the Cerro Negro (Newmont) mines to the northwest and southeast of Tornado, respectively.
+The area lies within cluster of epithermal, low sulfidation, volcanic-hosted gold and silver deposits, including those at the San Jose (Hochschild-McEwen) and the Cerro Negro (Newmont) mines to the northwest and southeast of Tornado, respectively.

 A total of 3,600 m of RC drilling was planned for mid-2021 at the Tornado and Huracán ("Tornado") properties.
 The RC drill program commenced at Tornado but due to adverse winter condition and poor rock conditions encountered during drilling, the campaign was put on hold until later in the year.
 Only one hole was drilled in the Guanaco target (276 m, NSR) in early December 2021 and a diamond rig was available to start drilling the rest of the plan.
-The first core hole, of 392 m. was completed in the El Camino Target in late December.
+The first core hole, 392 m in length, was completed in the El Camino Target in late December.
 An oxidized, hydrothermal breccia was intersected in the first core hole.
-Drilling continued into early 2022 and intersected precious metal mineralization up to 8.8 m grading 0.59 g/t Au (see May 2022 new release on www.patagonigold.com).
+Drilling continued into early 2022 and intersected precious metal mineralization up to 8.8 meters drill with grading 0.59 g/t Au (see May 2022 new release on www.patagoniagold.com).
 Work is planned to follow-up on the new drill results and other targets on the +7,890 ha Tornado-Huracan property.